Koszul duality for operadic categories: Derivations and the cobar construction

 The underlying collection of a Markl cooperad $\CO$ is a covariant functor $\Iso \to \ttV$.
 Since $\Iso$ is a groupoid, we may consider $\CO$ also as a $\ttV$-presheaf with the contravariant action of $\omega \in \Iso$ given by $\omega^* := (\omega^{-1})_*$.
 With this convention in mind, the family $\uCO = \{\CO(T)\}_{T \in \ttO}$ defined by

-and also its component-wise desuspension $\dus$ becomes a $1$-connected $\ttO$-collection in the sense of Definition~\ref{Jarka_dnes_u_lekare}, so it make sense to form the free operad $\Free(\dus)$ which it generates.
+and also its component-wise desuspension $\dus$, becomes a $1$-connected $\ttO$-collection in the sense of Definition~\ref{Jarka_dnes_u_lekare}, so it make sense to form the free operad $\Free(\dus)$ which it generates.
 We denote the restrictions of the partial coproducts $\delta_\phi$ of~\eqref{ten_prelet_jsem_podelal1} to $\uCO$ by

-Note that $\uCO$ with the above operations is an analog of the coaugmentation coideal of an coaugmented coalgebra featuring in the classical cobar construction.
+Note that $\uCO$ with the above operations is an analog of the coaugmentation coideal of an coaugmented coalgebra featured in the classical cobar construction.
 We finally define, for every elementary map $F \fib T \stackrel\phi\to S$, degree~$-1$ operations

-The prominent r\^ole in the calculations below will be played by labeled towers of height~$2$.
+A prominent r\^ole in the calculations below will be played by labeled towers of height~$2$.
 Recall that such a tower $\bftau = (\ell,\bfT) \in \lTw^2(X)$ consists of an elementary morphism $\tau:T \to S$ and an isomorphism $\ell : X \stackrel\cong\to T$ which can always be replaced by a \qb.
 Its associated fiber sequence is the pair $(F,S)$, with $F$ the unique nontrivial fiber of~$\tau$.
 We will denote such a tower by

 In the rest of this section we also assume that the groupoid $\lTw^2(X)$ has, for each $X \in \ttO$, only {\em finitely many\/} connected components.

 Let us denote by $\C(\CO)$ the free operad $\Free(\dus)$ generated by the $1$-connected collection~$\dus$, with the natural grading $\C(\CO) =\bigoplus_{n \geq 0} \C^n(\CO)$ inherited from $\Free(\dus)$ by $\C^n(\CO) := \Free^n(\dus)$.
 We are going to introduce a degree $-1$ derivation $\pa_{\C} : \C(\CO) \to \C(\CO)$ that squares to zero, thus making $\C(\CO)$ a differential graded Markl operad.
 Referring to Proposition~\ref{a zaskakuje pastorek}, $\pa_{\C}$~will be defined as the unique extension of its restriction to the generators of $\C(\CO)$.
 For $x \in \dus(X) \cong \C^1(\CO)(X)$ and $X\in \ttO$, this restriction is the finite~sum